Master of Science

 Overview

-This elective provides detailed coverage of marketing theory, processes and outcomes pertaining to responsible co-creation of service(s).
-Key topics in this course include evolution of the services sector and theories pertaining to contemporary services marketing, specifically: service management, managing people (employees) responsibly, service quality and equitable service recovery, customer behaviour issues in services, service design for well-being and inclusivity, management of relationships and customer experience, conscientious use of technology in services delivery (AI and service robots), and socially responsible services marketing designed to improve sustainability of services.
+This elective provides detailed coverage of marketing theory, processes and outcomes pertaining to sustainable co-creation of service(s).
+Key topics in this course include evolution of the services sector and theories pertaining to contemporary services marketing, specifically: service management, managing people (employees) responsibly, service quality and equitable service recovery, customer behaviour issues in services, service design for well-being and inclusivity, management of long-term relationships and customer experience, conscientious use of technology in services delivery (AI and service robots), and socially responsible services marketing designed to improve sustainability of services.

-In order to achieve learning outcomes, students are encouraged to engage in the critical evaluation of theoretical literature and key texts, and secondary data available from service organizations.
+To achieve learning outcomes, students are encouraged to engage in the critical evaluation of theoretical literature and key texts, and secondary data available from service organizations.

 In terms of employability, students intending to collaborate with service organisations, work in the service sector (e.g., information technology, advertising and marketing research, hospitality and retailing, management consultancy, charity and public services) or for an organisation with a strong commitment to service management or customer service, will find this course relevant.